reduxigen/Reduxigen/readme.md

 No one likes writing Redux boilerplate.
 It’s time consuming, error prone, and boring.
 Thanks to Reduxigen, you don’t have to any more!

-At its core, Reduxigen involves three concepts:

-* Store
-* Actions
-* View

 To see an example of Reduxigen in action, you can view this [example repository](https://github.com/joe-crick/book-my-hooptie)

 ## TOC